 The ‘Big Idea’

-We will be one of the earlier London Boroughs to deliver on becoming net zero-carbon, achieving our target by 2030, ensuring that we tackle inequality through building more sustainable and resilient low carbon communities, making energy-saving measures available to those most in need: reducing fuel poverty.
+We will be one of the earlier London Boroughs to deliver on becoming net zero-carbon, achieving our target by 2030, ensuring that we tackle racism and inequality through building more sustainable and resilient low carbon communities, in a way that impacts fairly on all communities, making energy-saving measures available to those most in need: reducing fuel poverty.

 We are also going to work to reduce significantly reduce waste at source and increase recycling levels across the borough so that Harrow is a more sustainable borough, minimising its overall impact on the planet.